-Believe it or not, you can’t just install pallet racking without a council consent says Pallet Racking Solutions (ORS).
+Believe it or not, you can’t just install pallet racking without a council consent says Pallet Racking Solutions (PRS).
 Pallet racking consenting and compliance regulations are numerous, specific and complicated.

 The company says it is of no surprise that it hears, often: “Why are there so many pallet racking consenting and compliance regulations?”